empsjohn/Empleo-Portfolio/README.md

 Interactions

 * Download Resume
-* Back to top button script
+* Back to top button
 * Contact form that validates and sends an error message when the form is not filled
 * Email format checker
 * Modal pop-up after sending your form